 It treats patients with the full range of neurological disorders including cerebrovascular accidents, Parkinson's disease, multiple sclerosis, epilepsy, headaches, brain tumours, illnesses that affect intellectual functions and genetic disorders.

-It is headed by Professor Renaud Du Pasquier.
-The head of nursing is Yann Bettex.
+It is headed by Pr Renaud Du Pasquier.
+The two head of nursing are M. Moujber and K. Massuk

 Service of Neurology